MrSkwiggs/Netswift/README.md

 It currently allows you to easily write network calls in a very structured and type-safe way.
 It does so by using protocols with associated types & generic classes & structs very extensively.

 ## Why
-Networking in Swift can be tedious from the get go if you're not too experienced.
+Networking in Swift can be tedious from the get go.
+Type safety & reusability are often overlooked for the sake of getting up to speed.
 This is where Netswift aims to shine!

 Over the past years, my team & I struggled with spaghetti code & an unmaintainable codebase when it came to performing network requests.
 Due to the nature of api calls, it is quite tough to find a single solution that accommodates most of your needs, all the while remaining flexible & future-proof.